Sbozzolo/kuibit/_sources/argparse_helper.rst.txt

 .. code-block:: python

-   from postcactus import argparse_helper as pah
+   from kuibit import argparse_helper as pah

    desc = "This is an example"
    parser = pah.init_argparse(desc)